alttch/eva3/doc/install.rst

 than one Cloud manager in the cloud, having different secondary controllers with different permissions connected.

-The cloud manager (enabled by default in *etc/sfa.ini* section "cloud", option "cloud_manager = yes"), provides two features:
+The cloud manager (enabled by default in *config/sfa/main* :doc:`registry</registry>` key, field "cloud/cloud-manager: true", provides the following features:

 * The cloud manager interface is enabled on SFA node at
   \http://SFA_IP:SFA_PORT/cloudmanager/ (the default port is 8828).